SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

                 }
             }
     ```
-    1. This should highlight that, once the `TestHarness` is in place, its increadibly easy to add new Scenarios!
+    1. This should highlight that, once the `TestHarness` is in place, its incredibly easy to add new Scenarios!

 1. We've shown "happy path" Scenarios.
 But we can also capture failure Scenarios.
 Add a new child class to `WordCountingWorkflowScenarioTests`:
     ```csharp